How is proptech changing real estate?

 Real estate has always been dictated by changing market conditions and consumer behaviours.
 Recently, however, technological advances in the industry have changed the game.
-New tech trends have paved the way for more profitable property decisions, reduced inefficiencies, and improved customer service experiences.
+Proptech has paved the way for more profitable property decisions, reduced inefficiencies, and improved customer service experiences.
 Innovations such as digital property marketplaces, on-demand showings, and tools for gaining access to contracts on-the-go have vastly improved efficiency and convenience within the real estate sector.
 The following tech trends have minimised downtime, expedited contact with clients, facilitated bookings and last-minute decisions, and enhanced collaboration in real estate.

 Real estate property technology, aka, ‘proptech,’ has revolutionised property buying and selling.
 Proptech encompasses all forms of technology which relate to the real estate industry, including software like portals (EverEstate, for example, or ImmoScout24), as well as hardware, materials, and manufacturing.
 Huge tech companies such as Amazon and Facebook have joined the likes of Airbnb in the growing proptech business.
 Amazon ventured into residential real estate, Facebook has added rentals and sales to its Marketplace, and rent-bidding apps are on the rise in Australia.
 More commonly, the term proptech is used to describe startup companies working to propell the real estate industry into the 21st century.
 For example, there are proptech companies called “iBuyers” are using AI (artificial intelligence) technology to offer home sellers an algorithmically-determined "fair cash offer" for their properties within 24 hours.
 The companies then renovate the property and sell it on.
 Proptech services such as these have made significant strides in increasing accessibility and transparency within residential real estate.

 ‘The Cloud’ is no longer an elusive or intangible part of the internet.
 Now, real estate industry leaders are using cloud technology to streamline online property management.
 Taking advantage of the Cloud has countless benefits, including affordability, accessibility, better security, and scalability.
 Cloud technology provides users with around-the-clock, real-time insights into property and financial information, which users are able to access from their device of choice.
 This includes messaging platforms, which some proptech companies focus on providing between landlords and their tenants.
 Tenants and landlords can exchange and access important documents and communicate easily, with everything on record.
 This allows operations to be managed more efficiently.

 You might have heard of cryptocurrencies such as Bitcoin making headlines in the past couple of years.
 Blockchain is the technology behind them, and it’s revolutionizing real estate transactions.
 While it's not categorized as proptech, it is becoming a huge component in real estate industry's technological transformation.
 Blockchain is a public, digital ledger or database that records all transactions, without the need for a central verifying authority such as a bank.
 Real estate assets can be tokenised and made transferable with blockchain, allowing users to buy shares of real-world assets with cryptocurrency without the barriers imposed by traditional financial institutions.
 The elimination of a middleman means legal and title-related costs are drastically reduced, and the settlement process is accelerated.
 Blockchain also provides secure means to manage, validate, and store property documents in order to prevent fraud.
 It's likely that over the course of the next decades blockchain will be a huge part of proptech.

 Augmented Reality and Virtual Reality (AR and VR)